MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-templates.md

 ![Specify parameters for a template](media/desktop-templates/desktop-templates-05a.png)

 Once any required parameters are provided, you're prompted for the location of the underlying data associated with the report.
-This enables the current report creator to connect to data based on their credentials.
+The current report creator can then connect to data based on their credentials.

 ![Specify data location for a template](media/desktop-templates/desktop-templates-05.png)

-Once parameters and data has been specified, a report is created containing all the pages, visuals, data model artifacts, and queries that were part of the report on which the template is based.
+Once parameters and data have been specified, a report is created containing all the pages, visuals, data model artifacts, and queries that were part of the report on which the template is based.

 That's it.
-Creating and using report templates in Power BI Desktop is really easy, enabling you to easily reproduce compelling layouts and other report aspects, and share them with others.
+Creating and using report templates in Power BI Desktop is easy, enabling you to easily reproduce compelling layouts and other report aspects, and share them with others.

 ## Next steps
 There are all sorts of things you can do with Power BI Desktop.
 For more information on its capabilities, check out the following resources: